-Among the Corsican valleys, the Ascu Valley is one of those ones having a strong character of high mountain and an exciting landscape, full of dense pine forests, streams and little lakes.
+Among the Corsican valleys, the Ascu Valley is one of those that have the strongest alpine character with high mountains and an exciting landscape, full of dense pine forests, streams and little lakes.
 In addition, the Ascu valley provides an important way to penetrate the heart of the central mountain massif, where we can find the highest summit of the island, Monte Cinto m.
 2706.
-The road D 147 leads to the ancient Haut-Ascu ski resort, which is no longer active.
+The road D147 leads to the ancient Haut-Ascu ski resort, which is no longer active.
 Driving along the D147 road across the winding Ascu gorges, wet by the thundering Ascu river, which flows with crystal clear waters through the cliffs and gorges and gives the name to the valley, is truly an attractive trip.
 A pretty peak lies to the SW of the Haut-Ascu resort, between Punta Missoghiu and Punta Culaghia: it’s Punta Stranciacone.

-Stranciacone is in fact, not a single point, but three parallel blades forming a group of points.
+Punta Stranciacone is in fact not a single point, but three parallel blades forming a group of points.
 The Eastern blade carries the Eastern summit, the middle blade carries the central one and the Western blade carries the South and West ones.
 This latter is the highest point of the peak.
 It’s the stunning South Face to attract the climber, while the Western summit is an interesting goal for the experienced hiker.
 In fact, the Normal route to reach the summit of Punta Stranciacone provides a nice and easy scramble, gaining the Western Summit, the highest one, which gives one of the most beautiful views of the island toward the Mediterranean Sea.

 Access to Corsica